ubyssey/chatbotmgmt/README.md

 ## Things Not To Do (Yet)

-* Run it.
-The project does not have any functional security features, so putting a running instance of it on the web
+* Run it on the Internet.
+The project does not have any functional security features, so putting a running instance of it on the web would be poor form